 From 2008 to 2012 as a curator at Tate Britain he directed the pioneering Cross Cultural Programme that explored questions of migration and globalisation in contemporary British art through a programme of international conferences, workshops, talks and live art events.
 His curatorial projects include a number of internationally significant exhibitions including: Migrations: Journeys Into British Art, Tate Britain 2012; Thin Black Line(s), Tate Britain, 2011; Coming Ashore, 2011, Berardo Collection Museum in Lisbon, Portugal; Afro Modern: Journeys Through the Black Atlantic (consultant curator), Tate Liverpool, 2010; Underconstruction, Hospital Julius De Matos, Lisbon, Portugal, 2009.
 In 2013 he curated Charlie Phillips: The Urban Eye at New Art Exchange, Nottingham which was long-listed for the Deutsche Börse Photography Prize 2014.

-My multidisciplinary research and curatorial practice revolves around exploring the creative potential of both cities and exhibitions as sites of aesthetic, socio-cultural and political intervention.
+His multidisciplinary research and curatorial practice revolves around exploring the creative potential of both cities and exhibitions as sites of aesthetic, socio-cultural and political intervention.
 Within the urban field this has been framed around understanding how the black and migrant presence in cities have shaped and in turn been shaped by formations of urban aesthetic and socio-cultural modernity.
-Within the field of contemporary art I have focused on the dynamics of how processes of migration, globalisation and transnationalism are yielding new forms of innovative artistic and curatorial practices in both a European and broader international context.
-I recently contributed to the major EU funded research project MeLa – European Museums in an Age of Migration - co-curating a summative research exhibition at MACBA Barcelona in July 2014 and co-editing the MeLa book Transfigurations: Curatorial and Artistic Research in an Age of Migrations (Royal College of Art/MeLa Publications, 2014) with Victoria Walsh and Pamela Sepulveda.
+Within the field of contemporary art Goodwin has focused on the dynamics of how processes of migration, globalisation and transnationalism are yielding new forms of innovative artistic and curatorial practices in both a European and broader international context.

+In 2014 he participated in the major EU funded research project MeLa – European Museums in an Age of Migration - co-curating a summative research exhibition at MACBA Barcelona in July 2014 and co-editing the MeLa book Transfigurations: Curatorial and Artistic Research in an Age of Migrations (Royal College of Art/MeLa Publications, 2014) with Victoria Walsh and Pamela Sepulveda.